srinitha132030/APEXPLANET_DA_01/README.md

 # APEXPLANET_DA_01
-Data Immersion &amp; Wrangling: i worked with a Mall customer dataset and focused on tranforming raw,messy data into a clean and usable format
+Data Immersion &amp; Wrangling: i worked with a Mall customer dataset and focused on transforming raw,messy data into a clean and usable format